Stephen Gilfus

-Stephen Gilfus is an American businessman, entrepreneur, architect and engineer known as "The Father of Modern E-Learning".
+Stephen Gilfus is an American businessman, architect and engineer known as "The Father of Modern E-Learning".
 He is a founder of Blackboard Inc. and CourseInfo LLC, where he held executive positions from 1997 to 2007.
-In July 2007, Gilfus started a global education think tank in Washington, DC, focused on education innovation.
+In July 2007, Gilfus started a global education think tank in Washington, D.C., focused on education innovation.

-Cornell University
+Early life and education

-While at Cornell, as an academic scholar, Gilfus focused on the development of new businesses through his studies as a part of a burgeoning new series of studies within Cornell's Entrepreneurship Personal Enterprise program.
-Early on, his mentor, Professor Deborah Streeter gave him guidance and support in launching a new student club, the Cornell Entrepreneur Organization (CEO), focused on bringing together students from business and engineering in support of new business ideas.
+As an academic scholar at Cornell, Gilfus's studies focused on the development of new businesses.
+This was a part of a burgeoning new series of studies within Cornell's Entrepreneurship Personal Enterprise program.
+His mentor, Cornell University professor Deborah Streeter, gave him guidance and support in launching a new student club, the Cornell Entrepreneur Organization (CEO), focused on bringing together students from business and engineering in support of new business ideas.
 This club evolved into an organization now known as CEN (the Cornell Entrepreneur Network).
 In this capacity, he was a TA for Professor Streeter's business planning class, in which he mentored students on the development of new business plans and ideas and approaches., Gilfus won an award from Cornell for Business Consulting on a project he did in Streeter's class.
 During this time he was also an active student participant in the creation of Cornell's Entrepreneurship@Cornell program.